Pressure-Assisted Toilets: Everything You Need to Know

 One way of doing that was to make toilets with large flush valves (3/ 4 inch) and extra-large trapways.
 Another way was making pressure-assisted toilets.

-The pressure-assist toilet we have looked at above is the most common one but there are others which differ slightly from these ones.
+The pressure-assist toilet we have looked at above is the most common one, but there are others that differ slightly from these ones.
 Let us have a look at how the others also work.

 1. Tankless Toilets

-Tankless toilets as their name suggests are toilets without a toilet tank.
-So how does a toilet without a toilet tank flush?
-To answer that question, you have to first understand the importance of a toilet tank.
+As their name suggests, tankless toilets are toilets without a toilet tank.
+So, how does a toilet without a toilet tank flush?
+To answer that question, you have first to understand the importance of a toilet tank.

 The toilet tank acts as a reservoir to supply the bowl with the necessary water required to flush the toilet every time.
 They are installed on top of the bowl to give the water a bit of force as it moves down.